DC x Sonic the Hedgehog: Plot

+First miniseries

-Darkseid and his Apokoliptian forces have entered Sonic the Hedgehog's universe, seeking the power of the seven Chaos Emeralds, for which he shatters the Master Emerald, the gem neutralizing their power.
-Sonic and the rest of his friends (Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Shadow the Hedgehog and Silver the Hedgehog) battle Darkseid's armies with eventual help from the Justice League (consisting of the Flash, Superman, Batman, Wonder Woman, Cyborg and John Stewart of the Green Lantern Corps), who have been hunting Darkseid after he launched the Ragna Rock, a mobile satellite which can cross dimensions; they assume that he is looking for worlds and powers outside their multiverse as fuel for his conquests.
+Darkseid and his forces enter Sonic the Hedgehog's universe seeking the power of the seven Chaos Emeralds.
+Darkseid shatters the Master Emerald, the gem neutralizing their power.
+Sonic and the rest of his friends (Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Shadow the Hedgehog and Silver the Hedgehog) battle Darkseid's armies with help from the Justice League (Flash, Superman, Batman, Wonder Woman, Cyborg and John Stewart), who have been hunting Darkseid after he launched the Ragna Rock, a mobile cross-dimensional satellite.
 Sonic and his friends agree to work with the League, with each of them pairing up with a League member.
 Sonic and Flash speed off to find and confront Darkseid, only to discover he has already found the blue Chaos Emerald.

 Sonic and Flash briefly clash against Darkseid, before he exits.
-DeSaad explains to his master that it seems the Emeralds may be trying to hide from Father Box.
+DeSaad explains to his master that it seems the Emeralds may be trying to hide from a Father Box.
 Darkseid orders his army to swift through the world, and put the Emerald he currently has into the Dimensional Engine.
 The two teams of heroes fight off the invading Apokoliptians, as Darkseid starts to put the Emerald into the Dimensional Engine, warping space and time itself.
-Dr. Eggman arrives and starts to fight off the Ragna Rock.
+Dr. Eggman arrives and fights off the Ragna Rock.
 The two teams fight Darkseid as the Dimensional Engine begins to destabilize.
 Time and space breaks, and Cyborg sends Sonic's group through the boom tube.
 Sonic and his friends meet Mister Terrific, to whom they beg to reopen the boom tube.
 Mister Terrific then reveals that there are no dimensional coordinates to the target, as their Earth itself was apparently destroyed along with the League and Darkseid.